Bare-metal serveriai su AMD EPYC™ 9355 procesoriumi jau pasiekiami mūsų UK lokacijoje. Norėdami užsisakyti, spauskite čia.

 Virtualization has come a long way since its early days, making it possible to break down a single physical server into multiple smaller virtual private servers (VPS).

-Businesses and individual users alike are switching to virtualization to reap its numerous benefits, which include reduced operating costs, minimized downtime, and increased agility and responsiveness, but not everyone understands the difference between OpenVZ and KVM, two popular virtualization technologies.
+Businesses and individual users alike are switching to virtualization to reap its numerous benefits, including reduced operating costs, minimized downtime, and increased agility and responsiveness.
+However, not everyone understands the difference between OpenVZ and KVM, two popular virtualization technologies.

 OpenVZ Virtualization: Unbeatable Performance

-First released in 2005 and currently developed by Virtuozzo and the OpenVZ community, OpenVZ (Open Virtuozzo) is OS-level virtualization that allows a single physical server to run a large number of isolated operating system instances, known as containers.
-Because OpenVZ doesn’t do full emulation and doesn’t need to run multiple full OS kernels, it offers significantly better performance compared with competing virtualization technologies.
+First released in 2005 and currently developed by Virtuozzo and the OpenVZ community, OpenVZ (Open Virtuozzo) is an OS-level virtualization technology that allows a single physical server to run multiple isolated operating system instances, known as containers.
+Because OpenVZ doesn’t provide full emulation and doesn’t need to run multiple full OS kernels, it offers significantly better performance than competing virtualization technologies.

 What makes OpenVZ special is the fact that it recognizes two types of resources: dedicated and burst.
 As the name suggests, dedicated resources are guaranteed to be available when needed.
-Burst resources, on the other hand, are not guaranteed to be available when needed because they come from the unused capacity of the server.
+Burst resources, on the other hand, are not guaranteed to be available when needed because they are sourced from the server's unused capacity.

-That’s why it’s so important to pick a reputable provider of OpenVZ VPS like Bacloud.
+That’s why it’s so important to choose a reputable OpenVZ VPS provider like Bacloud.
 There are many OpenVZ VPS providers that bundle dedicated and burst resources together to make their product offerings seem more attractive than they really are.

 The only major disadvantage of OpenVZ is the fact that it works only with Linux—no other host operating systems are supported.
 Those who would like to run multiple full OS kernels should instead use a hardware virtualization technology like KVM.